jafl/jx_application_framework/programs/code_medic/README.md

 Installing
 ==========

-The easiest way to install is to run:  `sudo ./install`
+The easiest way to install from the binary package is to run `sudo ./install`

 Otherwise, the program (medic) should be placed in a directory that is on your execution path.  `/usr/bin` or `~/bin` are usually good choices.
 Copy the libraries in `lib/` to a directory on your `LD_LIBRARY_PATH`.